-When a candidate is experiencing difficulty in a course, a conversation between the candidate and the course instructor is usually the first step in addressing the issue.
-Likewise, when a candidate is experiencing difficulty in a placement site, a conversation between the candidate, the master teacher, field supervisor, and/or the Coordinator of Field Experience is usually the first step.
+When a student is experiencing difficulty in a course, a conversation between the student and the course instructor is usually the first step in addressing the issue.
+Likewise, when a student is experiencing difficulty in a placement site, a conversation between the student, the master teacher, field supervisor, and/or the Coordinator of Field Experience is the first step.
 Most candidates are able to resolve difficulties at this level of intervention.